 Education's Ecology is about relationships and none are more important than those at the beginning of life; a period when schools are almost completely uninvolved.
 Education is a social function that extends both before and beyond the school years.
 Education cannot continue to stand apart from social equity and social justice, ecological systems and thinking, economics as a social subsidiary of the environment, ethics extending across all human relationships, energy for all essential and non-essential life processes, and evolution as a fact of life at all levels of organization.
-Yet schools as they are presently framed are increasingly inadequate to continue taking on social burdens.
+Yet schools, as they are presently and perhaps irrevocably framed, are increasingly inadequate to continue taking on social burdens.
 More money for schools is not the answer.
 Throwing more and more money at schools and expecting better outcomes is defensibly characterized as social insanity.
 Chartered schools and vouchers for schools are at best only early evolutionary steps toward a non-school-based paradigm for education.

 The book’s main arguments:

 support an evolutionary discontinuation of schools as a paradigm for public education within society;